labarilem/notes/building-microservices/evolutionary-architects.md

 ## Architectural safety

 Services need to resist to partial failures in the system.
-A partial failure should not damage the system as a whole.
+A partial failure should not affect the system as a whole.

 ## Governance through code